klis87/redux-requests/packages/redux-saga-requests/README.md

 by default
 - `getData: (state, action, config) => data`: describes how to get data from `action` object, by default returns `action.data` or `action.payload.data` when action is FSA compliant
-- `updateData: (state, action, config) => data`: optional, useful together with operations to overwrite `getData` default, see more information in `operations`
+- `updateData: (state, action, config) => data`: optional, useful together with operations to overwrite `getData` default, see more information in `mutations`
 - `getError: (state, action, config) => data`: describes how to get error from `action` object, by default returns `action.error` or `action.payload` when action is FSA compliant
 - `onRequest: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles request actions
 - `onSuccess: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles success actions
 - `onError: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles error actions
 - `onAbort: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles abort actions
 - `resetOn: action => boolean or string[]`: callback or array of action types on which reducer will reset its state to initial one, for instance `['LOGOUT']` or `action => action.type === 'LOGOUT'`, `[]` by default
-- `operations`: optional object which you can use to map write actions like update/delete to `data` update, which also adds pending state and errors for each defined operation and allows optimistic updates, see more details below
+- `mutations`: optional object which you can use to map write actions like update/delete to `data` update, which also adds pending state and errors for each defined mutation and allows optimistic updates, see more details below

 For example:
 ```js